fatemeh2022/dna-nanodisc-phosphorothioate-md/structure_preparation/README.md

 * [remove_clashing_lipids_mdanalysis.ipynb](remove_clashing_lipids_mdanalysis.ipynb) Identifies lipid residues (DMPC, DMTAP) that are closer than 2.5 Å to DNA atoms and removes them using MDAnalysis.
 The cleaned structure is written to a new GRO file.

+* Calculates the estimated number of lipids required to build the DNA nanodisc based on DNA length, geometry, and effective lipid area per lipid (APL).
+Outputs the expected number of DMPC and DMTAP molecules.